-Note: We don't allow developers to create their own global OAuth clients for security reasons.
+Note: For security reasons, Zendesk doesn't allow developers to create their own global OAuth clients.

 Do I need a global OAuth client?

 Let's say you develop an internal app that pulls data from your company's Zendesk instance.
-Using a local OAuth client is an efficient solution because a Zendesk admin -- yourself or maybe a colleague -- can easily create the client in Zendesk.
+Using a local OAuth client is an efficient solution because a Zendesk admin can easily create the client in Zendesk.